blugnu/unilog/README.md

 ## How to Use UniLog

-### In an Application or Service Project
+### In an Application

 1. Configure a logger
-2. Wrap your logger in a `unilog.Logger` using either `unilog.UsingAdapter()` or a helper func provided by the adapter implementation (for example, `unilog4logrus.Logger()`)
+2. Wrap your logger in a `unilog.Logger` using either `unilog.UsingAdapter()` or a helper func provided.
+For example, `unilog.Nul()` or `unilog.StdLog()`.
+If using other adapters, refer to their documentation for any helper funcs they may provide.
-4. Pass your `unilog.Logger` into any modules/packages used that support unilog
+3. Pass your `unilog.Logger` into any modules/packages used that support it
-3. _OPTIONAL:_ Register any `Enrichment` functions provided by your project
+4. _OPTIONAL:_ Register any `Enrichment` functions provided by your project
+5. To emit logs, initialise an entry with any relevant context and emit messages as required
-5. Enjoy your logs!
+6. Enjoy your logs!

 #### Example: Using unilog with logrus